 Spoiler alert!
 The Baby K’tan is not my favorite, but it is still a great option.
-If it is all that I had, it would still work great.
+If it was all that I had, it would still work great.
 Baby Daniel is super secure, and I could go about my day doing chores while baby is nice and cozy.

 Another pro is that it is much lighter than other wraps, since there is way less fabric.

 I find this type of wrap is way easier when you are going out and about.
-If you are trying to wrap using a regular wrap like a Boba, there is so much fabric that when you get out of the car, the fabric can pool on the ground and easily gets dirty or muddy.
+If you are trying to wrap using a regular wrap like a Boba, there is so much fabric that when you get out of the car, the fabric can pool on the ground and easily get dirty or muddy.

-If you find that the other types of wraps are just too much for you, or you find too hard to get secure, this may be a great option.
+If you find that the other types of wraps are just too much for you, or you find them too hard to get secure, this may be a great option.

 When can you use a Baby K’tan?

-They are recommended use from birth to 35 pounds.
+They are recommended to use from birth to 35 pounds.
 As noted before, as the baby grows you will have to change the size you are wearing.

 How tight should Baby K’tan be?